Mae Hotely

 Mae Hotely (October 7, 1872 - April 6, 1954) was an American silent film actress.
 She was in Lubin comedy films.
 She appeared in more than 80 films between 1911 and 1929.
 Born in Maryland as Maye Shearor, in August 1902 she married the film director Arthur Hotaling, creating her stage name as a play on his.

+She worked for Lubin Company at its Jacksonville, Florida studio.
 She died in Coronado, California.